Frequently Asked Questions for Transitioning Your Social Security Username to Login.gov

 Why am I being asked to transition from a Social Security username to Login.gov?

-Soon, you will no longer be able to sign in with your Social Security username.
+In the future, you will no longer be able to sign in to your my Social Security account with your Social Security username.
 You will need an account with one of our credential service providers, Login.gov or ID.me.
 This will simplify your sign-in experience and better align with federal authentication standards while providing safe and secure access to our online services.

 How do I transition my existing Social Security username to Login.gov?